 The Bachelor of Science (BS) degree with an area of study in Nuclear Energy Engineering Technology emphasizes the practical application of engineering principles as they impact nuclear power generation.
 The 126-credit program is designed to provide students with the skills necessary to perform competently in reactor operations, quality assurance, instrumentation and control technology and other related areas.
-Additionally, the program addresses career pathways in the engineering function and thus supports the ability to obtain a professional engineering license.
+Additionally, the BS degree with an area of study in Nuclear Energy Engineering Technology addresses career pathways in the engineering function and thus supports the ability to obtain a professional engineering license.
 A total of 18 Area of Study credits must be from 300/400 level courses.

 Nuclear Energy Engineering Technology Program:

 The Nuclear Energy Engineering Technology Program’s goal is to educate engineering technology practitioners who are immediately relevant to or practicing in industry by frequently evaluating and improving our educational programs, engaging in scholarly and industrially based activities, and working within the broader community to be relevant to the professional and global community.

 The AST vision and mission statements are reviewed and updated periodically, most recently in 2014.
 These reviews are performed by the mentors as well as the Industrial Advisory Council (IAC).
 Details are published in the School and IAC meeting minutes.
 The current vision and mission statements are published on Thomas Edison State University’s web site.